stashed/docs/docs/addons/etcd/customization/index.md

 ### Passing arguments to the restore process

 Similar to the backup process, you can pass additional arguments to the restore process alongside with the reqiored arguements through the `args` params under `task.params` section.
-Here, we have passed `--dial-timeout` argument to the `etcdctl`.
+Here, we have passed `--insecure-skip-tls-verify` argument to the `etcdctl` to skip server certificate verification (CAUTION: this option should be enabled only for testing purposes).

 ```yaml
 apiVersion: stash.appscode.com/v1beta1